 Healthier foods are increasingly popular, and Barrie is no different from any other cosmopolitan city when it comes to boasting a great choice of eateries that offer something a little better for your body.
 Here are three of our favourites:

-- Fresh-A-Fare – no ordinary sandwich shop, Fresh-A-Fare has two locations in the city – north and south of the bay – and they offer up a tasty, healthy range of scratch-made and home-cooked dishes.
-Meats are cooked and cured on-site, bread is kneaded and baked there too.
-Everything that can be made fresh is made fresh – making the place extremely popular.
+- The Vegan Pantry – no ordinary vegan cafe, offers a tasty, healthy range of scratch-made and home-cooked dishes.
+Everything that can be made fresh is made, making the place extremely popular.

 - Avocobar – offering ‘guilt-free fast food’, Avocobar is a self-described custom salad shop whose sole mission is to ‘make healthy eating a piece of cake’.
 Fun, apple-fresh and funky interiors welcome you inside, while the menu offers countless wrap and salad options, along with soups, fruit drinks and more.